Abuse Reporting Policy

 As a Service Provider, you have a key role to play in helping to keep children and youth safe.

-- Read about your role in the Child Abuse Prevention Handbook for Service Providers (PDF)
+- Read about your role in the The Handbook for Action on Child Abuse and Neglect For Service Providers (PDF).

 How To Report